How To Secure Sponsors for Your Virtual Event

 Get On A Call

-Email communications can work — but for the best results, get in front of your potential virtual event sponsor so you can run the opportunity past them in full.
+Email communications can work — but for the best results, get in front of your potential virtual event sponsor to run the opportunity past them in full.
 During the call, you’ll need to discuss:

 - What will your agenda entail